 Email security threats continue to morph and change, often quicker than businesses can keep up with them.
 But that doesn’t mean the fight is lost.

-The challenge is for businesses to keep up-to-date on the changing threats.
+The challenge is for businesses to keep up-to-date on the changing threats be it on Slack, Pumble or Gmail.
 You can do this either by partnering with a professional security company or by creating an internal security role.

 Given that user behavior is the biggest challenge for email security, every business should invest in the right data protection processes.
 Along with relevant protocol, guidelines, and training.